 Gratitude Grants are the ENF's way of saying thank you to every Lodge that meets the GER's permember-giving goal to the ENF.
 These \$2,000-\$2,500 grants offer an opportunity for Elks to think about how best to serve their community and make it stronger.
-Last year, 85 percent of Lodges met the per-member-giving goal to the ENF, so start planning today!
+Last year, 89 percent of eligible Lodges were approved for a Gratitude Grant, so start planning today!